OmarShawky1/Course-Princeton-Algorithms-DS/README.md

 # WordNet

+WordNet assignement is about graphing relations between English words which is essentially Directed & Undirected graphs.
+We are required to find similar words to a specific word or find "set" of similar words to a "set" of specific words; So for example, the SAP (Shortest Ancestor Path) for "worm" and "bird" is "animal animate_being beast brute creature fauna" with a distance of 5.
+Other common ancestors of worm and bird with longer distances are: "person individual someone somebody mortal soul" and "instrumentality instrumentation".

-WordNet assignement is about graphing relations between english words which is essentially Directed & Undirected graphs; WordNet is a semantic lexicon for English Language that computational linguists and cognitive scientist use extensively.
-It ggroups words into sets of synonyms called *synsets*; it relates *synsets* to each other; a *hypernym* (more specific synset) points to *hypernym* (more general synset); E.g., synset { *gate*, *logic gate*} is a hypernym of {*AND cirrcuit*, *AND gate*} because *AND* gate is a kind of logic gate.
+WordNet is a semantic lexicon for English Language that computational linguists and cognitive scientist use extensively.
+It groups words into sets of synonyms called *synsets*; it relates *synsets* to each other; a *hypernym* (more specific synset) points to *hypernym* (more general synset); E.g., synset { *gate*, *logic gate*} is a hypernym of {*AND cirrcuit*, *AND gate*} because *AND* gate is a kind of logic gate.
 To draw WordNet digraph, set an id -which is an integer- to each synset and draw the digraph using the ids.
-In this way, we can conclude distance between word and other or even a cluster and other.
+In this way, we can conclude distance between word and another or even a cluster and another.

 ![WordNet](./Grades/WordNet.png)